 \subsubsection{AC-LSTM}

 In object detection task, most features are related to background.
-Moreover, feature maps in different scales contribute to detection in different degrees.
+Moreover, feature maps in different scales contribute differently to the detection.
 Therefore, it is inefficient when a ConvLSTM handles background or aforementioned small-contributed multi-scale feature maps.
-For example, if an object's size is too small, its detection will be contributed by $Conv4\_3$, in which features associated with the small object are far less than that for background.
+For example, if an object's size is too small, its detection will be contributed by \emph{Conv4\_3}, in which features associated with the small object are far less than that for background.
 Moreover, all the higher-level feature maps can be considered useless, which should be suppressed to avoid the false positive.
-To that end, we propose an AC-LSTM for background suppression and scale suppression, in which a temporal attention module selects object-aware features for a ConvLSTM, and in turn, the ConvLSTM provides the attention module with temporal information to improve attention accuracy.
-As a temporal analysis unit, AC-LSTM can be formulated as follows,
+To that end, we propose an AC-LSTM for background suppression and scale suppression, in which a temporal attention mechanism selects object-aware features for a ConvLSTM, and in turn, the ConvLSTM provides the attention mechanism with temporal information to improve attention accuracy.
+As a temporal analysis unit, the AC-LSTM can be formulated as:

-where $*$ denotes convolution operation; $[\cdot,\cdot]$ is concatenation; $\odot$ is element-wise multiplication; and $\circ$ represents that a one-channel map multiplies with each channel in a multi-channel feature map.
-At time step $t$, $a_t, h_t, i_t, f_t, o_t, c_t, s_t$ are attention map, hidden state, input gate, forget gate, output gate, LSTM's incoming information and memory, respectively. $\sigma$ represents sigmoid activation function.
+where $*$ denotes convolution; $[\cdot,\cdot]$ is concatenation; $\odot$ is element-wise multiplication; and $\circ$ represents that a one-channel map multiplies with each channel in a multi-channel feature map.
+At time step $t$, $a_t, h_t, i_t, f_t, o_t, c_t, s_t$ are attention map, hidden state, input gate, forget gate, output gate, LSTM's incoming information and memory, respectively.